GoogleCloudPlatform/podcast/site/content/post/episode-133-ml-kit-with-brahim-elbouchikhi-and-sachin-kotwani/index.md

 Mark, where are you going to be?
 Where are you this week?

 MARK: Where am I this week?
 So we mentioned previously that I am going to be in Denmark.
 So last week on the podcast-- if you were all listening and I'm sure you were-- we mentioned very briefly the Unity announcement.
-So we announced that there's a strategic alliance between Unity and Google Cloud Platform now, which I'm particularly excited about working in the game space.
+So we announced that there's a strategic alliance between Unity and Google Cloud now, which I'm particularly excited about working in the game space.
 So definitely stay tuned to what's happening there.
 There's a lot of really cool stuff going on there.

 So basically what I'm doing this week is I'm actually going up to Denmark to participate in Unity's internal hack week.
 So they have a week long R&D week away.
 I feel like it's like summer camp.
 I kind of feel like it's-- I'm going to summer camp.
 I'm going to go meet a whole bunch of new people that I've never met before, but once I leave I'm going to be friends with everybody.